 Based on a large number of measurements intended to measure protection against severe joint damage, the researchers concluded that CBD was effective at blocking the progression of arthritis, both orally and through injection.
 The dose dependency showed a bell-shaped curve, meaning that doses below and above the optimal dose were less effective.

 For mice with CIA, the optimal dose for injection was found to be 5 mg/kg per day and the optimal dose for oral CBD was 25 mg/kg per day.

 The researchers further concluded that this data suggests that this anti-arthritic effect of CBD against CIA in mice was due to its anti-inflammatory and immunosuppressive actions.

 In a December 2017 study published in Pain, researchers evaluated the impact of cannabidiol on pain and nerve damage caused by the inflammation due to osteoarthritis in rats.
 (2)

 This study looked at both CBD given early in the progression of OA in the hopes of preventing future arthritis symptoms as well as local CBD treatment once joint inflammation from OA was already underway.

-The researchers concluded that local administration of CBD blocked osteoarthritis pain, and that prophylactic treatment with CBD prevented the development of nerve damage and nerve pain in the joints.
-Their finding suggest that CBD may be a safe and effective treatment for the pain and damage caused to joints by OA in rats.
+The researchers concluded that local administration of CBD blocked osteoarthritis pain and that prophylactic treatment with CBD prevented the development of nerve damage and nerve pain in the joints.
+Their finding suggests that CBD may be a safe and effective treatment for the pain and damage caused to joints by OA in rats.